SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Connect/build-use-case-buddy-connect.md

 ### Integrate your use case approval process with the Use Case Buddy App
-1. First make sure your [process automation destination setup](https://developers.sap.com/tutorials/spa-create-service-instance-destination.html) is completed. <!-- @Kanishka can we remove this as a prerequisite then from the first tutorial? -->
+1. First make sure your [process automation destination setup](https://developers.sap.com/tutorials/spa-create-service-instance-destination.html) is completed.

 1. In the SAP Build Process Automation project, in the data type use case buddy, you can see that there are a lot of parameters.